Yurok

+Yurok descendants may be enrolled in other tribes.

 The Yurok people live primarily within the exterior boundaries of Yurok Reservation and surrounding communities in Humboldt, Del Norte and Trinity counties.
 Although the reservation comprises some 56000 acre of contiguous land along the Klamath River, only about 5000 acre of scattered plots are under partial tribal ownership.
 Most Yurok land is owned by timber corporations or is part of national parks and forests.
 This forest management has significantly disempowered the Yurok people and disrupted their ability to access natural resources, land, and practice Indigenous lifeways.
 In June 2025, land purchases from timber companies by conservationists groups to create the Blue Creek Salmon Sanctuary and Yurok Tribal Community Forest were completed and transferred to the Tribe in what is said to be the largest land back conservation deal to date.